Anchorsify/Anchorsify.github.io/_summons/Feline.md

 **Ninja Training**
 Shinobi cats train tirelessly in the ninja arts, up to two hours a day!
 They'll work just hard enough to keep up with their summoner; any more would simply be an unreasonable amount of effort.
 For every 500 XP, pick one of the following improvements.
 You may not select any of them more than once.

  - **Armor**: Your cat appears in appropriate ninja-armor, such as handguards, a padded vest, and so forth.
 Whenever it would take more than 25% of its maximum Vitality in damage from an attack, that attack's damage is divided by 4.
-Neko-ken: Your cat has mastered martial arts!
+ - **Neko-ken**: Your cat has mastered martial arts!
 This gives it a +4 bonus to any unarmed parries, and improves its Cat Paw Strike action.
  - **Ninja Combatant**: Your cat shows up with smoke and flash bombs!
 It has (XP/750) of each, to a maximum of 5.
  - **Ninjutsu**: Yes.
 It can perform ninjutsu, somehow.
 Despite the cats referring to these as "nyanton" techniques, they are actually perfectly ordinary jutsu.
 The jutsu usable are explained below.
 The cat can use 4+(XP/2000) ninjutsu per battle.
  - **Quick**: Your cat is fast!
 It adds (XP/1000) to its Accuracy, along with its dodge and parry rolls, to a maximum of +4.
  - **Saboteur**: Your cat shows up with a grappling hook, rope, set of cat-sized lockpicks (with a +2 bonus, if it matters) and (XP/1500) type 2 exploding tags.
  - **Shuriken**: Your cat now shows up with holsters for shuriken!
 This unlocks the "shuriken throw" ability below.
 Your cat carries (XP/100) shuriken into battle with it.
  - **Sword**: It's more of a knife, really, considering their size.
 But to them, it's a sword!
 Katanas are common, though some will use combat knives or straight-bladed swords.
 This unlocks the "sword attack" ability below.

 ###### 4. Abilities